Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-03-13-OOP Logic Gate Simulation.md

 ---
 layout: post
 title: 'OOP Logic Gate Simulation'
-date: 2022-03-13 22:30:00 +1100
+date: 2022-03-12 22:30:00 +1100
 categories: blog
 ---

 This week I completed the object-oriented programming (OOP) logic gate simulation challenge.
 There was a massive difficulty spike between starting, and finishing this challenge.
 I thought understanding the given code was the hard part, but far from it.
 As there are many steps, I will summarise the process.
 I had to understand an article explaining how to turn a written circuit into a diagram, a 7 step process requiring me to learn Karnaugh maps.
 I had to code a JK flip flop using a Karnaugh map formula, and finally create the circuit diagram in the simulation.

 Understanding the article was difficult, but it proposed a very compelling way of creating a circuit diagram - finite state machine, truth table, Karnaugh map, formulae, circuit diagram.
-The idea of a karnaugh map is especially exciting to me - an easy way of creating a boolean algebra formula.
+The idea of a Karnaugh map is especially exciting to me - an easy way of creating a boolean algebra formula.
 Learning the 44 boolean algebra laws is not appealing for me.
-I used a Karnaugh map to determine the formula for a JK flip flops next output, and used this formula in the JK flip flop class.
+I used a Karnaugh map to determine the formula for a JK flip-flops next output, and used this formula in the JK flip flop class.
 See below:

 <table>
 <tr>